Skip to content

 Video Players

-For starters, both have this amazing feature which lets you send any word in a video to your flashcard deck…complete with the video segment in which the word appears!
+Both have an amazing feature: you can send any word from a video to your flashcard deck, complete with the video segment it appears in.

-In Yabla, you can click on any word in the subtitles, and the word gets looked up in various online dictionaries.
+In Yabla, click any word in the subtitles, and it gets looked up in various online dictionaries.

 The Slow Button